ThomasMcP/EdinburghUniversityCodingTest/README.md

 ### 6. Add in the overall grade
 Add in the overall grade to be shown next to the overall final course mark that you added in #4.

 ### 7. Make the topics & reading list hidden by default, and display on click.
+(Unfinished!)
 Make the `div` that wraps the topics & reading lists that you added in #2 and #3 appear hidden by default.
 Add a button that appears after each course title to "Show more details".
 This should toggle the display of this `div` for each course on click.